bigspider/LedgerHQ.github.io/_posts/2021-01-07-ethereum-plugins.md

 ## Supporting all smart contracts used to be hard

-Adding full support for any given smart contract available in the wild proved hardly feasible for many reasons:
+Adding full support for any given smart contract available in the wild used to be a hard task for many reasons:

-- it required too much knowledge of the Ethereum app’s codebase for third party developers to be interested
+- It required too much knowledge of the Ethereum app’s codebase for third party developers to be interested.
-- even if they did, adding full support for many smart contracts would not scale, both in term of flash space used and technical debt added to the application parsing logic
+- Even if they did, adding full support for many smart contracts would not scale, both in term of flash space used and technical debt added to the application parsing logic.

 ## Introducing Ethereum plugins:

-With the release of `Ethereum app v1.5.0`, we are laying the foundation to make adding support for a full smart contract on Ledger products much easier and scalable.
+With the release of `Ethereum app v1.8.5`, we are laying the foundation to make adding support for a full smart contract on Ledger products much easier and scalable.
 To do so, the Ethereum transaction parser is now hookable by a new kind of applications: plugins.
 Plugins are small applications dedicated to parsing custom transaction fields and building a custom display to show on screen to the user.
-They can be installed just like any other app but they don’t appear on the device dashboard, and are very lightweight in size.
-You have to install only the plugins for the smart contracts you plan to interact with, so it is much more scalable than previously when all the code logic for every smart contract was stored in the Ethereum app, even if most users had few or no use for it.
+They can are hypra-lightweight apps that can be installed on the deivce, just like any other app.
+Users only need to install the plugins for the smart contracts they plan to interact with.
+This makes supporting smart-contracts much more scalable: where previously the ethereum app would have been bloated with all sorts of different smart-contracts support, now the code logic for every smart contract is stored on different plugins, and users simply install what they need!

 <center>
 <figure class="image">